Why do I Cry so Easily? Understanding Emotional Sensitivity Through a Kinder Lens

 When Sudden Tears Could Be a Warning Sign

 If you’ve never been an emotional person and have suddenly started crying more than usual, it may be worth listening a little closer.
 Sometimes, unexpected tears are one of the first signs of burnout.
 Your system could be running on empty, your reserves stretched too thin for too long.
-Emotional fragility in these cases isn’t a weakness—it’s your nervous system waving a red flag and asking you to slow down.
-Take it seriously.
-Rest.
-Simplify.
-Say no. It may feel indulgent, but it’s actually wise.
-Burnout doesn’t arrive all at once—it whispers, and one of its earliest whispers is tears.
+Emotional fragility in these moments is not weakness.
+It is often your body quietly asking you to slow down.

 Your Nervous System Is Doing Its Best